Nawaz Sharif’s third term

 Politics is the game of opportunities, possibilities and timing.
 If you miss opportunities, there is left nothing for any politician but to regret.
 Wish our politicians understand some of the basics of politics.

-The writer is a senior columnist and analyst of Geo, The News and Jang.
+The writer is the senior columnist and analyst of Geo, The News and Jang.

 Twitter: @MazharAbbasGEO